 5. Review against the destination

 Place the title over the safe area and view it at feed size before generating variants.
-A prompt that produces a pretty image but fails in its final container is not finished.
+A finished prompt produces an image that still works in its final container.
 Put the image beside the headline, price, CTA, deck slide, product card, or social caption it will live with.

 Image2Studio Workflow